 American Style Burgers

-• Potential Allergens: Eggs, Gluten (in burgers and fries), soy (in barbecue sauce), Sulfites (in some sauces), and possibly Milk (depending on the type of burger used).
+Eggs, Gluten (in burgers and fries), Soy (in barbecue sauce), Sulfites (in some sauces), Milk (depending on the burger).

 Ingredients: